-E.N.E.R.G.Y. for Change Flywheel
+Welcome to the E.N.E.R.G.Y. for Change Flywheel

 Abstract

-The flywheel, illustrated to the right, identifies 4, potentially 5 brakes on change, 2 navigational areas, and 4 traction areas, all containing a multitude of tools.
-Developed, practiced, and refined over 30 years, this flexible modular framework stands alone or integrates seamlessly with project management methods, allowing users to customize tool usage.
+Developed, practiced, and refined over 30 years, this flexible modular framework stands alone or integrates seamlessly with other change and project management methods, allowing users to customize tool usage.

 Introduction

-Initiators and senders of change often hold positive views of ’their’ change.
-Receivers of change however, tend to be less enthusiastic.
-The reality is that three-quarters of change initiatives fall short.
-Researched causes point to the human factor.
-Enter the E.N.E.R.G.Y. for Change Flywheel—a model and modular tool-rich framework addressing the human factors that make and break change success.
+This model and modular tool-rich framework, equips leaders to address the human factors that make and break change success.
 Developed, used and improved over three decades, this framework has demonstrated to be very effective over a range of industries, in various cultural settings and wildly differing situations.

-It stands as a valuable resource for leaders, consultants, mentors, and change trainers.
 The journey of driving successful change is ongoing, and this framework invites collaboration to further enhance its effectiveness.
 As we strive for continuous improvement, let’s drive change together.

 Formal Forces